bermanboris/central-perk/README.md

 ## Running the application locally

-> Before running the application, create make sure you have ".env" file in root directory
+> Before running the application, make sure you have ".env" file in root directory (same
-> (same directory as package.json file).
-This file has to include environment variables
+> directory as package.json file).
+This file has to include environment variables that are
-> that are necessary for API to work.
+> necessary for API to work.
 You can use ".env.example" file as your boilerplate.

 ```bash
 npm run watch